In SD73, partnerships are crucial - BC Local News

 Together, we really are stronger and, in this strength, our children will find their success and the support they need.

-– Shelley Sim is a first-term trustee on the SD73 board of education representing Clearwater, Area A and Area B. She can be reached by e-mail at ssim@sd73.bc.ca.
+– Shelley Sim is a first-term trustee on the SD73 board of education representing Clearwater, Area A and Area B, as well as a member of Clearwater’s town council.
+She can be reached by e-mail at ssim@sd73.bc.ca.
+This column first appeared in Kamloops This Week.